 Opposite below

-The landscape of the High Moor - isolated farms with fields, cleared of moorstones stand out against the rough grassland of out-fields that merge with the open moor
+The landscape of the

+High Moor - isolated

+farms with fields,

+cleared of moorstones

+stand out against the

+rough grassland of

 The building material of the High Moor is granite.
 Large blocks of weathered stone, collected from the surface of the moor, are often directly incorporated in buildings.

 The farmstead buildings have stone walls - sometimes rendered to give additional weatherproofing.
 Roofs are slate and tend to be of shallower pitch than the steeper roofs of the moorland fringe - the eaves keep tight to the face of the building.
 Farmhouses have a strong horizontal emphasis with large chimneys at each gable end and windows are small.
 Barns and other farm buildings have few, mostly small openings and no chimneys of course and are generally without gutters.